sjentsch/lsjDocs/Ch12/Ch12_Regression_06.rst

 -------------------------------------------

 So we now know how to estimate the coefficients of a linear regression model.
-The problem is, we don’t yet know if this regression model is any good.
+The problem is, we do not yet know if this regression model is any good.
 For example, the ``regression.1`` model *claims* that every hour of sleep will improve my mood by quite a lot, but it might just be rubbish.
 Remember, the regression model only produces a prediction